 As technology changes, a successful automotive mechanic is required to review new research and information to be up-to-date on advancements and new trends in the industry.
-The ability to conduct research and review documents is an important essential
+The ability to conduct research and review documents is an important essential skill to have mastered.

 With many repairs, there are options for the customers to choose.
-A good mechanic will have used the essential skills of thinking and problem solving to provide customers with the best options for
+A good mechanic will have used the Skills for Success of thinking and problem solving to provide customers with the best options for their vehicle.

-Since automotive mechanics are required to interact with their customers, oral communication is a key essential skill.
+Since automotive mechanics are required to interact with their customers, communication is a key Skill for Success.
 Good customer service can often be the difference between return customer visits, and never seeing a customer again.
 Of course, people want to save money when servicing their cars however, a low price often isn't enough - good customer service can be the difference between a client that stops in once and one who returns year after year and refers their friends and family as well.